 In these cases, it can be helpful to look into a hue-correcting light that mimics the natural wavelength of sunlight for you!
 Using this kind of artificial light can help keep your circadian rhythms on schedule by creating the sun’s day-night cycle – even if you’re not getting outside in the sun as often as you like.

 Sound impossible?
 Not anymore.
 The team at LEDdynamics has created a product that is perfect for people who regularly find themselves inside all day.
-The PERFEKTLIGHT technology replicates the changes in light temperature and intensity as the sun travels across the sky.
+The PERFEKTLIGHT technology, recently recognized by the IES, replicates the changes in light temperature and intensity as the sun travels across the sky.
 LEDdynamics has also managed to perfect the coloring tuning between two color temperatures.
 Often, when you tune between two colors you end up with a visible hue error, which can be distracting for people sensitive to light differences.
-With the PERFEKTLIGHT, you don’t have to worry about a hue error.
+With PERFEKTLIGHT, you don’t have to worry about a hue error.
 Instead, you can reap the circadian sleep benefits that come with using a lighting fixture that mimics the sun!

 If you are suffering from any amount of circadian rhythm-related sleep disorders, or simply want to experience the benefits of living your daily life with the natural cycle of light, its time to bring the PERFEKTLIGHT into your world!
 With PERFEKTLIGHT, you can ditch your sleep-disrupting artificial light and reclaim the energy and sleep your body is hungry for.